Htaung/Microservices/Readme.md

 Stop at here 6-July-2022
 D:\AA Backup\Video\Spring Boot Microservices, CQRS, SAGA, Axon Framework\[TutsNode.com] - Spring Boot Microservices, CQRS, SAGA, Axon Framework\13.
 Validation.
 How to check if record exists
 Set based Constitency validation

+how to check if product is existing product when creating new product client api first assist an event in event store and only after the event is persisted and it will publish an event to synchronized data between the event store and query the database communication bet command and query api is done via event messaging

+sync bet two models might take sometimes because of event messaging

+command api quickly check if record already exists before persisted in event store

+Solution to this problem is
+Axon framework set based constituency validation

+Command model can contain any form of data model, introduce a small lookup table which contain productId and title when the prouct create, command api will first lookup in lookup table lookup table should not contain exact same product as in database lookup table only store product fields that are need to look up table and see if exists (eg. id and title)

+how to query look up table before command handler process command

+message dispatcher will intercept the command before it is processed by command handler method if exist in lookup table then command will be blocked

+Creating product lookup table should be in separate datbase for testing purpose it can be in same databaase

+@ProcessingGroup("product-group") in event Handler axon will create separate tracking event processor, use special tracking token same event and different thread and node

+14 July-2022 stop at here
+D:\AA Backup\Video\Spring Boot Microservices, CQRS, SAGA, Axon Framework\[TutsNode.com] - Spring Boot Microservices, CQRS, SAGA, Axon Framework\14.
+Handle Error & Rollback Transaction